 A: Election requests must be received by the 31st of January.

 Q: When must the election be completed?

 A: Election should be completed by February 28th.

 Q: Which units can hold elections?

-A: Elections are only to be held in troops and teams; elections are not to be held in Venturing crews or Cub Scout packs.
+A: Elections are only to be held in troops; elections are not to be held in Venturing crews or Cub Scout packs.

 Q: Can your unit conduct its own election?

 A: No!
 The election team must be a trained two- or three-member election team from another unit within your council.
 Your unit’s troop representative may assist with the election, but cannot take the lead in conducting the election.

 Q: How does a unit request an election?